Spaghetti-droid/Watermarker/README.md

 Determines where the watermarked images will be saved.
 If the folder doesn't exist, it will be created when the watermarking process is started.

 #### Selected Images
+Images that are selected to be watermarked.

+ - **Clear button**: Clear selection
-Use the 'Choose' button to choose the files that are to be watermarked.
+ - **Choose button**: Open a file browser to choose the images that are to be watermarked.

 #### Watermark Text